 GeneCards Summary for GH2 Gene

 GH2 (Growth Hormone 2) is a Protein Coding gene.
-Diseases associated with GH2 include genital herpes.
-Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+Diseases associated with GH2 include genital herpes and isolated growth hormone deficiency.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include hormone activity.
 An important paralog of this gene is CSHL1.